Mexican Baseball League: Uniforms

-In contrast to the Major Leagues in which teams commonly wear a white uniform at home, and a grey one for away games, with team-color jerseys only worn as alternates, Mexican League teams use a colored option as their regular road jersey, a practice started in the 1970s to attract larger crowds and make teams more recognizable.
+In contrast to Major League Baseball, where teams commonly wear a white uniform at home and a grey uniform for away games with team-color jerseys only worn as alternates, Mexican League teams use a colored option as their regular road jersey, a practice started in the 1970s to attract larger crowds and make teams more recognizable.

 Season structure

 The current LMB regular season, consisting of 120 games per team, typically begins in late March or early April.
 Each team's schedule is typically organized into three-game series.
 Postponed games or continuations of suspended games can result in an ad hoc one-game or five-game series.
 A team's series are organized into homestands and road trips that group multiple series together.
-Teams generally play games five to six days per week, commonly having Monday or Sunday as an off day.
-Frequently, games are scheduled at night.
-Sunday games are generally played during the afternoon.
-In addition, teams will play day games frequently on Opening Day, holidays, and getaway days.
+Teams generally play games five to six days per week, commonly having Monday as an off day.
+Frequently, games are scheduled at night, though Sunday games can be played during the afternoon.
+In addition, teams play day games frequently on Opening Day, holidays, and getaway days.
 Each team plays either six or nine games against each opponent.